YeonTHY95/FindHiddenObject_iOSApplication/README.md

 ## Background

-Built with React, TypeScript, ExpressJS, MongoDB and so on, Find Hidden Objects is a web-based mini game that lets user to find the hidden object by simply clicking on the image.
+Built with SwiftUI, ExpressJS, MongoDB and so on, Find Hidden Object is a mini game style iOS application that lets user to find the hidden object on the image at your fingertips.

 Images source : FreePik, Pinterest, LottieFiles